promesoft/KicadJE-EuroPowerCon/README.md

 | Long Term Product Test | | ongoing |

 ### Errata
+ * Q2 BD140 err in schematic - C and E flipped by mistake

 ### Issues and Notes
  * fuse holder for +5V should be changed
  * virtual GND should be powered behind fuse